Abbosbek-SE/Abbosbek-SE/README.md

 ### Hi there, I'm Abbosbek Muydinboev 👋

-## I'm a Developer, Son and Athlete!
+## I'm a Developer, Entrepreneur and Athlete!

 - Feel free to reach out to me for questions/feedback/collaboration on any of my projects or blog posts, as well as prospective employment opportunities!